MicahElliott/mrswlf/README.md

 are largely alt-able in easy ways.
 It inherits some quirks from Colemak, but you're used to them.

-Mrs. Wolf's key selling point is probably its "lateral stretch" score of `0.595%`.
+Mrs. Wolf's original key selling point is probably its "lateral stretch" score of `0.595%`.
 This is what happens when you remove that impossible `mn` combo from the right hand.